JoshuaBones/Goat-Rulings/README.md

 # goat-rulings

-This site is meant to streamline the process of looking up a ruling for the Goat format in Yu-Gi-Oh!.
-Try looking up a ruling on https://www.goatformat.com/ by going to "How to Play" -> "Rules & Policies" -> "Individual Card Rulings", select the appropriate page and find the card you're looking for.
+This site is meant to streamline the process of looking up a ruling for Yu-Gi-Oh!'s Goat format'.
+Try finding the rulings for "Thousand-Eyes Restrict" here: https://www.goatformat.com/indivrulings.html.
 Come back here and try the same thing.

 ## Planned features